pperzyna/pperzyna.github.io/content/posts/2020/05/how-to-create-dependency-graph-in-terraform.md

 ## Debugging

-The easiest way to get to know which resource is dependent on which one, is to use `terraform graph`.
+There are multiple solutions to debug a terraform.
+You can read about all of them in the tutorial: [How to Debug Terraform Projects](https://spacelift.io/blog/terraform-debug), but the easiest way to get to know which resource is dependent on which one is to use `terraform graph`.
 The output from that command will be a visual representation of dependencies in DOT format, which can be used by [GraphViz](http://www.graphviz.org/) to generate charts.

 > Graphviz is open source graph visualization software.
 Graph visualization is a way of representing structural information as diagrams of abstract graphs and networks.